magoo/Ethereum-Address-Anatomy/README.md

 #Anatomy of an Ethereum Address

 This script outputs the step by step creation of an Ethereum address.
+This is an academic approach, would not advise using this for paper wallets or for actual imports into a wallet.
+Consider this code very unsafe, especially because of the state of SHA3 dependencies.
 ##Example Output

 1. Private Key (No Hex): 30594893532191419170483904360138267329943395403786937494850298450853451941303